Aim Notice 50

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-We believe we have the right strategy in place to deliver strong growth in sales over the medium to long term.
 We expect that the new services added will contribute to the growth in revenues and AUM and that the operational gearing within the organisation will result in improving EBITDA margins and the value of the Group.
 This will enable us to deliver sustainable shareholder value.

 Principle 2: Seek to understand and meet shareholder needs and expectations